 Download the app and select “Check-in” to get started.

-Visit this page and enter your 6-digit confirmation code and last name.
+Visit this page and enter your information.
 Then you’ll be able to see your trip and choose an alternate flight.

 In less than five minutes, you can:

 - Check if you already have a new flight.
 We’re always looking for the best alternatives to get you where you need to go, so it’s possible we’ve already found you a new flight.
 Use the tools above to check, and if so, you can get your boarding pass right then and there.